layor2257/hydrogen-devops-Challenge/README.md

   type: ClusterIP
 ```

- Using `kubectl` configured to connect to your Kubernetes cluster: `kubectl apply -f your-app-deployment.yaml`
+ Using `kubectl` configured to connect to my Kubernetes cluster to deploy the app: `kubectl apply -f your-app-deployment.yaml`